 - FRS radio with good batteries (radios can be purchased at Target, Walmart, Menards, and other good retail stores that have electronics)

-- A legal helmet (Snell rated 2005 or newer is most common) – we do have a limited supply of loaners available
+- A legal helmet (Snell rated 2010 or newer is most common; see the helmet labeling guide) – we do have a limited supply of loaners available

 Nice items to have:

 - Plastic tote to keep your stuff dry and out of the dirt

 - Bug spray